mfaisalkhatri/selenium4poc/README.md

   `docker-compose -f docker-compose-v3-juiceshop.yml down`

-### Running Selenium Grid in local and running tests using Selenium Grid
+### Running Selenium Grid on local and running tests using Selenium Grid

 - Start the Selenium Grid in local using the `docker-compose-v3-seleniumgrid.yml` file.
 - Run the following command: